Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - 10,000 Gold
 - Wonderous

 **Supersonic**: As a bouns action you can activate the rocketbelt.
-You gain 60 feet flying speed, but you must land on a surface at the end of your turn, when you end your turn, all creatures within 5 feet of you take 2d8 force damage.
-You can do this a number of times equal to your proficiency bonus before finishing a long rest.
+You gain 60 feet flying speed and agility, but you must land on a surface at the end of your turn, when you end your turn, all creatures within 5 feet of you take 2d4 force damage.
+Once this effect is used, it cannot be used again until 30 seconds pass.

 **Health**: You gain hit points equal to your hit dice.